bob-cd/bob/README.md

 ### 🚧 This is a proof of concept and isn't fully functional yet. 🚧

 Most CI/CD tools are too opinionated and do too much.
-Bob follows the UNIX philosophy of doing one thing and doing it well, and the emacs philosophy of extensibility.
+Bob follows the UNIX philosophy of doing one thing and doing it well, and the emacs philosophy of extensibility, and strives for [simpler, decomposed and hence more composable and unbundled design](https://www.youtube.com/watch?v=MCZ3YgeEUPg).
 For more information, see [Why Bob](https://bob-cd.github.io/pages/why-bob.html)

 ## Getting Started
+To build your pipelines, you just need to do a `docker-compose up` and make a few cURL requests.
+To lay you first pipelines and take your first steps, check out the [Getting Started](https://bob-cd.github.io/pages/getting-started.html) guide.

+## Internals

-Bob's (REST) API enables a core set of CI/CD features.
+Bob's API (accessible entirely through HTTP) enables a core set of CI/CD features.
 These concepts are the only things Bob is opinionated about:
   - Steps (direct commands like shell)
   - Pipeline (Collection of steps which can consume artifacts from other pipelines)
   - Environment (Key value store associated with either steps and/or Pipelines)
   - Resources (Things like source code or artifacts produced by pipelines)
   - Artifacts (Something built by a Pipeline)

-To lay you first pipelines and take your first steps, check out the [Getting Started](https://bob-cd.github.io/pages/getting-started.html) guide.

-## Components

 The core of Bob is composed of 3 main services:
 - [API server](/apiserver)
 - [Entities](/entities)
 - [Runner](/runner)

-Bob follows the idea of [simpler, decomposed and hence more composable and unbundled design](https://www.youtube.com/watch?v=MCZ3YgeEUPg).

 All of these services live, breathe and deploy from their own section of this mono-repo and post-deployment, they are coordinated via a central persistent queue.
 Read more about Bob's [architecture](https://bob-cd.github.io/pages/architecture.html).